mbhall88/TAC3_Report/manuscript.md

 Lastly, I will work on the introductory chapter.
 I prefer to do this once I have a clear picture of all of the topics touched on in the body of the work.

-I plan to submit (pending the six-month extension) my thesis in (INSERT MONTH) 2021.
+I plan to submit (pending a six-month extension) my thesis in October 2021.

 ### List of scientific courses and conferences attended to date and planned for next year